 TOYO Awarded Biomass-fired Power Plant Project in Japan

-Toyo Engineering Corporation (TOYO, President and CEO Haruo Nagamatsu) has been awarded a contract for a project to construct a 50,000kW biomass power plant.
-This plant will be built in Tahara-shi, Aichi, Japan for Tahara Green Biomass Godo Kaisha which is jointly established by ITOCHU Corporation, Kyuden Mirai Energy Company and TOKYU LAND CORPORATION Incorporated.
+Toyo Engineering Corporation (TOYO, President and CEO Haruo Nagamatsu) has been awarded a contract for a project to construct a 51,500kW biomass power plant.
+This plant will be built in Ishikari-shi, Hokkaido, Japan for Ishikari Shinko New Energy Hatsuden Godo Kaisha.

-This project is to construct a dedicated biomass-fired power plant using wood biomass fuel.
+This project is to construct a dedicated biomass-fired power plant using imported fuels such as wood pellets and PKS (Palm Kernel Shells).
 This power generation facility is a highly efficient biomass-fired plant based on the reheat system (*).
-TOYO will carry out the EPC contract on a full turn-key basis that includes engineering, procurement, construction and commissioning services for a power generation unit.
+TOYO will carry out the EPC turnkey contract on a full turn-key basis that includes engineering, procurement, construction and commissioning services for a power generation unit.

 (*) Reheat system: Steam, after expansion through high pressure steam turbine, is sent back and reheated in the boiler, then resent to the low pressure steam turbine for further expansion.
 This system realizes high power generation efficiency.

 |Scope||Turnkey contract for engineering, procurement, construction and commissioning services|